10 Main Things The Dominican Republic Is known For

 2-Amazing baseball players

-Why is baseball so popular in Dominican Republic?
+Why is baseball so popular in the Dominican Republic?

 The reason Dominicans are such good baseball players is because of different aspects: